Embera-Wounaan: Housing

 The Embera houses are raised off the ground about eight feet.
-The houses stand on large posts set in the ground, and have thatched roof made from palm fronds.
+They are set about 20-50 ft apart, stand on large posts set in the ground, and have thatched roofs made from palm fronds.
 All the joinery is with bejuco vines.
-There are no walls.
+There are no walls, as the roof is tall.
 Hanging from the supporting posts and beams are hammocks, baskets, pots, bows and arrows, mosquito nets, clothing and other items.
 The floor is made of split black palm trunks or cana blanca (white cane), and have a kitchen built on a clay platform about three feet square; on top of this base they build a fire, supporting cooking pots over the fire with a tripod of sturdy sticks.
 The houses are accessed from the ground via a sloped log with deep notches for a ladder.
-They sometimes turn the notches face down at night if some animal is trying to climb into the house while they sleep.
+They sometimes turn the notches face down at night in case wildlife tries to climb into the house while they sleep.

 Society

 The Chocó people use matrilineal descent, practice polygamy and live in family units.
-The cacique, or chief, of the Chocó lived in the largest village and capitol of the Chocó Nation, named Unión Chocó.
+The cacique, or chief, of the Chocó lives in the largest village and capital of the Chocó Nation, named Unión Chocó.
 The city is on the banks of the Tuira River.

 The Chocó have their own form of government and live by their own set of unwritten rules.
-They avoid relying on the Panamanian National Police or any other branch of the Panamanian or Colombian governments.
-Not assimilated into Panamanian or Colombian society, the Embera people do not hold any civic positions and have no members who have become part of the Guardia Nacional in Panama.
-Health care is primarily provided by trained shamans.
+They avoid dealing with Panamanian National Police or any other branch of the Panamanian or Colombian governments.
+As they are not assimilated into Panamanian or Colombian society, the Embera people do not hold any civic positions and have no members who have become part of the Guardia Nacional in Panama.
+Healthcare is primarily provided by trained shamans.

-The Chocó do not intermarry with other Panamanians and Colombians.

-The land is community owned and community farmed.
+The land is owned and farmed by the community.
 Everyone in the village pitches in to work at harvest time.
 If one hunter gets a larger animal, such as a peccary or a tapir, everybody in the village shares the meat.

 Economy

 The calabash tree is important to the Embera, who scoop out the tree's gourds for cups and bowls, as well as spoons.
 Apart from wild fish and game, still hunted with snares, blow guns, bows and arrows, as well as firearms, an essential part of their diet is cassava, a poisonous root which must be pressed before cooking into a flatbread that stores well and can be used to absorb fluids during a meal.
+Some communities also farm rice, coffee, plantains and other plants as well as raise pigs, chickens and cattle for food.